open-contracting-extensions/public-private-partnerships/docs/reference/codelists.md

 ## OCDS for PPPs codelists

-OCDS for PPPs also modifies some codelists from OCDS core and uses codelists from individual extensions, including the OCDS for PPPs extension.
-The 'extension' column in the table display below indicates where each code originates from.
+OCDS for PPPs modifies some codelists from OCDS and reuses codelists from extensions, without modification.
+The 'Extension' column in the tables below indicates where each code originates from.

 ### Closed codelists